http-idrissi-gh/R-Shiny-App-to-visualize-Electricity-Production-and-Storage-Facilities-in-France/README.md

 # Analysis of Electrical Installations in France

-This project is an R Shiny application that analyzes electricity production and storage installations in France using interactive visualizations.
+This project is an R Shiny application that analyzes electricity production and storage installations in France using interactive visualizations, using the open dataset from: https://explore.data.gouv.fr/fr/datasets/5bfcc5a006e3e744e304ccf0/#/resources/c14e5a7d-2ca6-4ad8-bc61-93889d13fc25 , the CSV in this repository latest update was Jan 31, 2025 at 16:07.
+Feel free to use the latest version if you need to.

 ## Features